spboyer/GiraffeSample/README.md

 1. Use `dotnet publish -o app -c release`.
 This will copy a release version of the app into a new folder called `/app`, along with every other .dll dependency this app requires.
 2. Put the contents of `/app` wherever you like.
 3. Run it from there.

+## Docker

+For a Docker deployment; build and run the image with the following steps:

+*Requires Docker for your desired OS*

+1. `docker build -t giraffesample .`
+2. `docker run -d -p 5000:5000 giraffesample`
+3. Browse to http://localhost:5000/lunch or use Postman and hit the endpoints.
+Now the application is will be running inside a Docker container.